MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-XII-Office-Natural-Resources-Revenue-Department-Interior/subchapter-A-Natural-Resources-Revenue/part-1206-Product-Valuation/subpart-D-Federal-Gas/section-1206.163.md

 ##### § 1206.163 What are my reporting requirements under a non-arm's-length processing contract? #####

-(a) You must use a separate entry on Form ONRR-2014 to notify ONRR of an allowance based on non-arm's-length processing costs that you or your affiliate incur(s).
+(a) You must use a separate entry on form ONRR-2014 to notify ONRR of an allowance based on non-arm's-length processing costs that you or your affiliate incur(s).

 (b)(1) For new non-arm's-length processing facilities or arrangements, you must base your initial deduction on estimates of allowable gas processing costs for the applicable period.